 In addition to her work with the refugee community, Riley is also co-program director of GOALS (Giving Opportunities to All who Love Soccer), a nonprofit unified soccer program for kids with and without special needs.
 GOALS partners youth athletes who have intellectual disabilities with neurotypical peer buddies in fun, low pressure soccer scrimmages.
 Riley started as a Volunteer/Team Leader in 2015 and took over running the program with her twin sister, Claire, in early 2018.
 Her experience with GOALS taught her how communities can be brought together through a common interest which eventually led to the creation of HeartBEATS.

-In her free time, Riley loves playing ping pong ambidextrously and learning her favorite songs by ear on the piano.
+In her free time, Riley loves playing ping pong, pickleball, and learning her favorite songs on the piano.